May 31st, 2013 by Barclay Rubel

 - March 17 is St. Patrick’s Day.
 Embrace the Great Spirit and optimism of the Irish culture with a discounted happy hour.

-- Spread cheer to your customers and friends with branded magnets.
+- Spread cheer to your customers and friends with colorful branded magnets.
 Create a bright colored background.
 In large, bold text, write “Smile-It’s National Optimism Month.”Or, add a quote from Dr. Seuss to your magnets.
 Surely everyone loves the Cat in the Hat!
 Make sure to include your phone number and website on the magnet.
 Read more on boosting sales with color.

 - Find three things to be thankful for every day, and smile relentlessly.
 It may just sneak its way into a habit.